MarcoSac1/MarcoSac1/README.md

 - 👋 Hi, I’m @MarcoSac1
 - 👀 I’m interested in ...photography
-- 🌱 I’m currently learning ...HTML, CSS,
+- 🌱 I’m currently learning ...HTML, CSS, JavaScript
 - 💞️ I’m looking to collaborate on ...
 NEURALINK
 - 📫 How to reach me ...
 On instagram @MARCOSAC1_PHOTO
 - 😄 Pronouns: ...they/them